calhodges11/Machine_Learning_Model_Comparison/README.md

 3. Activate it with streamlit-env\Scripts\activate
 4. Install dependencies with pip install -r requirements.txt
 5. Run the app with streamlit run main.py

+NOTE: Tensorflow is not yet compatible with Python 3.12 and up.